AnumSheraz/Portable-weather-station/README.md

   to new Wifi network.
 - collects and sends data to PubNub channel `channel_chart`, via PubNub REST API.

+Before cunning the code, make sure you have PubNub account already created and provide your publish and subscribe keys into the code.

 circuit diagram

 ![](circut%20diagram.bmp)